Mixtape Medley CAL. A New Crochet Blanket Pattern

 colourful crochet circles with scheepjes merino soft

 I finished this little crochet blanket about a month ago.
+It’s bold and colourful crochet circles in squares.
 It now belongs to a baby.
-It is not my baby but a new cousin for my boys.
-I’m pleased that she has already had snuggles in her lovely new blanket.
+It is not my baby, but a new cousin for my boys.
+I’m pleased that she has already had snuggles in her lovely new crochet blanket.

 Another baby blanket done.
 Love this one.
 Simple crochet circles in squares.